graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getFullYear.
-Takes a date object, and returns a 4-digit integer representing the year of the given date.
+A wrapper around `Date.prototype.getFullYear`.
+Takes a `Date` object, and returns a 4-digit integer representing the year of the given date.

 #### Examples ####
     var a = new Date(2000, 1, 15, 10, 11, 12, 13);